rmopia/tokenizer-and-parser-via-command-line/README.md

 We include the header (.hpp) instead of the actual file (.cpp) so when we can run both files in the terminal there is no repeating methods, resulting in errors.
 The program should take a command line argument and consider it to be a .txt file which will contain the lines of strings that will be read.

-Include The assignment project number (X), part (Y), name and email in the format below and ensure it is the first thing outputted when ran.

-                Assignment X-Y, <NAME>, <EMAIL>

 This file will construct a Tokenizer object if a command line argument in the form a file is found.
 The command line file should be read and then go under the Tokenize function.
 If a tokenizing error comes up from invalidity, ensure there is appropriate exception handling.
 After, the tokens should be put through the GetTokens method and printed out, line by line, in a way where any white space separating the tokens from the same line are changed